silentfuzzle/Cue-Masher/README.md

 ### Save As

 Select File > Save As from the menu bar to save the open project to a new or existing .cuemasher file.
+If you are seeing error messages when trying to save your project file, try this option to select a different file location.

 ### Quit